 - 1. Double-check the ground connection between the Discovery board and the EEBOARD. - 2.
-Mount the D-pad and AND gate chip on your breadboard and connect them to the microcontroller as shown in Table 1.
+Mount the keypad and AND gate chip on your breadboard and connect them to the microcontroller as shown in Table 1.
 You should also connect the keypad signals and AND gate output to DIO pins, so that you can use the logic analyzer for debugging.
-Note that you should activate the internal pull-up resistors for the input port hardware. - 3.
-Enter, compile, and download your D-pad scanning program.
-Execute your program, verifying the correct opcode is displayed for each of the 6 buttons.
-(Record your observations of the reaction to each button press in your notebook). - 4.
-During debugging, verify that you can access the GPIO ports properly, using the test methods learned in previous labs.
-If you experience problems, you might consider testing the I/P ports using the test programs from Labs 2-3-4 and the logic analyzer. - 5.
+Note that you should activate the internal pull-up resistors for the input port in software. - 3.
+Enter, compile and download your keypad scanning program.
+Execute your program, verifying that correct key number is displayed for each of the 16 keys.
+(Record your observations of the reaction to each key press in your notebook.)

+- 4. During debugging, verify that you can access the GPIO ports properly, using the test methods learned in previous labs.
+If you experience problems, you might consider testing the I/O ports using the test programs from Labs 2-3-4 and the logic analyzer. - 5.
 Demonstrate your working programs to the lab instructor. - 6.
-If time permits, investigate the button bouncing with the oscilloscope to determine if, and for how long, bouncing occurs following a button press.
+If time permits, investigate key bouncing with the oscilloscope to determine if, and for how long, bouncing occurs following a key press.